Leave the Door Open

-"Leave the Door Open" is the debut single by the American super-duo Silk Sonic, consisting of Bruno Mars and Anderson .Paak, from their studio album An Evening with Silk Sonic (2021).
+"Leave the Door Open" is the debut single by the American superduo Silk Sonic, consisting of Bruno Mars and Anderson .Paak, from their studio album An Evening with Silk Sonic (2021).
 The song was written by the artists alongside Brody Brown and Dernst "D'Mile" Emile II, who produced it with Mars.
 It was released on March 5, 2021, by Aftermath Entertainment and Atlantic Records for digital download and streaming.
 A Philadelphia soul, R&B, and pop song, it is influenced by quiet storm.
 The lyrics are humorous and describe a "detailed erotic invitation".

 "Leave the Door Open" received widespread critical acclaim, with many critics praising both singers' vocals, as well as the song's composition.
 The song was a commercial success as it topped various charts.
 In the United States, the track reached the top spot of the Billboard Hot 100 and the Hot R&B/Hip-Hop Songs and was certified two times platinum by the Recording Industry Association of America (RIAA).
 Furthermore, it also peaked at number one in Israel, Malaysia, and New Zealand.
 The song entered the top ten of several countries such as Australia, Belgium, Canada, and Portugal.
-It was certified double platinum by Recorded Music New Zealand (RMNZ) and three times platinum by Music Canada (MC).
+It was certified four times platinum by Recorded Music New Zealand (RMNZ) and five times platinum by Music Canada (MC).

 The accompanying music video, directed by Florent Dechard and Mars, was released along with the song.
 It depicts Mars and .Paak, as Silk Sonic, performing the song in a vintage studio as several women dance to it.
-To promote "Leave the Door Open", Mars and Paak performed it at the 63rd Annual Grammy Awards, attracting praise for its simplicity and comparisons to a 70s Soul Train telecast.
-They also performed the song at the BET Awards 2021 and 2021 iHeartRadio Music Awards.
-The song received several nominations and awards, winning Song of the Year at the 2021 Soul Train Music Awards, as well as Record of the Year, Song of the Year, Best R&B Performance, and Best R&B Song at the 2022 Grammy Awards.
+To promote "Leave the Door Open", Silk Sonic performed it at the 63rd Annual Grammy Awards.
+The song was praised for its simplicity and the performance was compared to a 70s Soul Train telecast.
+The duo also performed the song at the BET Awards 2021 and 2021 iHeartRadio Music Awards.
+The song received several nominations and awards, winning Song of the Year at the 2021 Soul Train Music Awards, as well as Record of the Year, Song of the Year, Best R&B Performance, and Best R&B Song at the 64th Grammy Awards.